It’s a beautiful Saturday morning – the weekend is finally here.

 What about pancakes?
 Too hard, you say?
 Oh no, not at all.

-I developed these pancakes for my second book, Beach House Brunch.
-They are delicious served with a banana rum sauce (see pic above from my book), but on a regular basis, I enjoy them with butter, maple syrup, and fresh fruit.
+I developed a version of these pancakes for my second cookbook, Beach House Brunch.
+They are delicious served with various mix-ins (chocolate chips, anyone?), but on a regular basis, I enjoy them plain with butter and maple syrup.

 The batter comes together easily, as you likely already have all the ingredients in your pantry.